Ankur7-7/Movies-Elite/README.md

 # Netflix Clone built using React

+## Description
+This is a replica of Netflix website made using React(custom hooks.

 ## Features

-<li>	There are 3 different pages: Home-Page, sign in and sign up.
+<li>	There are 5 different pages: Home-Page, sign in, sign up and browse page.

 <li>	Authentication has been done on all pages using the Firebase.